SOS-CER/SOS-CER.github.io/_projects/labs/03-lab/03-lab-student.md

 ---
-title: CSC216 Lab 03 - Collections
+title: CSC 217 Lab 03 - Collections
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab03]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab03]
-description: CSC216 Lab 03 - Implement `Comparable` in `Student`
+description: CSC 217 Lab 03 - Implement `Comparable` in `Student`
 navigation: on
 pagegroup: 03-lab
 ---
-# CSC216 Lab 03: Implement `Comparable` in `Student`
+# CSC 217 Lab 03: Implement `Comparable` in `Student`
 {% include iconHeader.html type="implementation,unitTest" %}
 Since the [updated requirements](03-lab-requirements) state that `Student`s must be stored in the directory in sorted order by last name, first name, and then unity id, you need to define the functionality for ordering `Student`s.
 The `SortedList` implementation requires that elements implement the `Comparable` interface so that elements are added to the list in sorted order.